 The ReechCraft® PowerLift is a drill-powered aerial work platform (AWP).
-The removable platform is mounted to an elevating climbing unit that combines up to four modular mast sections that are stacked and fixed to a base mast on a movable chassis.
-The machine is stabilized by way of outriggers and leveling jacks.
+The removable platform is mounted to an elevating climbing unit that combines up to four modular mast sections that are stacked and fixed to a base mast that is connected to a base.
+The machine is stabilized in different ways, depending upon the base.
 The PowerLift's intended purpose is to provide personnel and their tools access to work areas above the ground.